How to Prepare NEET UG with Google Gemini AI ?

 Google Gemini currently supports 9 Indian languages: Hindi, Bengali, Gujarati, Kannada, Malayalam, Marathi, Tamil, Telugu, and Urdu.

-Gemini can further assist by:
+Gemini can further help by:

-• Quickly defining thermodynamic terms and laws.
+- Quickly defining thermodynamic terms and laws.

-• Explaining different types of thermodynamic processes (isothermal, isobaric, isochoric).
+- Explaining different types of thermodynamic processes (isothermal, isobaric, isochoric).

-• Helping you solve numerical problems related to adiabatic processes.
+- Helping you solve numerical problems related to adiabatic processes.

-Imagine you need to understand a fundamental reaction mechanism in Organic Chemistry.
+To understand a fundamental reaction mechanism in Organic Chemistry.

 Your Study Material: A question asking about the product of the dehydration of a specific alcohol.